ehetherington/libtinylogger/guide/json-formatter.md

   } ]
 }
 ```
-## Enabling header object <a name="enabling-log-header"/>
+## Disabling header object <a name="disabling-log-header"/>

-A header for the log file can be enabled at compile time.
+The header for the log file can be disabled at compile time.

 The header is a `logHeader` object that consists of: